darshilvekaria/AI_Trip_Planner/README.md

 ```
 Demo view for entire LLM response is present in pdf: response_view.
-detailed log how ReAct agent worked is present in txt file: detailed_log_for_generating_response
+Detailed log about how ReAct agent performed api calls is present in txt file: detailed_log_for_generating_response
 ```

 Commands: